Zeepreep/Zeepreep/README.md

 - 👋 Hi, I’m Milan
+- 🏫 I currently study Creative Media and Game Technologies
-- 📫 You can also reach me at milanroumimper@gmail.com
+- 📫 You can reach me at milanroumimper@gmail.com